Walton-on-Thames: Commerce

 The GSS (ONS specifically) identifies a Built-up Area of its name generally cited for other articles of this work as to their populations e.g. Guildford, Salisbury, which has a population of 66,566 and extends to Hersham, Sunbury-on-Thames and Shepperton.

 The Heart of Walton is the name given to the re-development of Walton town centre alongside the relatively short High Street.
 This main area of the town centre was built in the 1960s and had become run down owing to poor maintenance.
 The redevelopment includes a shopping mall and 279 one- and two-bedroom apartments, many with views over the private gardens, avenues and public section of Ashley Park.
-The main part of the centre, a covered walkway, has several brand retailers including Next, Waterstone's, River Island and Desire by Debenhams.
+The main part of the centre, a covered walkway has several brand retailers.
 The public library was moved here in June 2008.

 Further redevelopment has upgraded or built new shops, widening the scope high-end fashion, jewellery, bakery and supermarkets.
-Restaurants along the New Zealand Avenue side of The Heart include three independents, Nando's, Pizza Express, Gourmet Burger Kitchen and Wagamama.
+Restaurants along the New Zealand Avenue side of The Heart include three independents.
 Further restaurants exist along the High Street axis and at the far north-eastern and southern parades within the town boundaries.
-Around the periphery automotive, construction and landscaping businesses have a large presence and the Walton station area has a number of headquarters sized office buildings, including Kia Motors.
+Around the periphery automotive, construction and landscaping businesses have a large presence and the Walton station area has a number of headquarters sized office buildings.
 As well as this, the long-awaited redevelopment of Walton bridge finished in 2013.